 Multi-tenancy is disabled by default.
 It must be enabled in the multitenancy page first.
 Once enabled, use the tenant editor to create multiple tenancies within the platform - this capability is limited to enterprise admins only.
 The multitenancy options allow for a variety of choices including "cross-tenancy" options.

-Click the Add Tenant button to add a new tenant to the system.
-For each tenant , provide:
+Click the Add Tenant button on the top right-hand side of the page to add a new tenant to the system.
+For each tenant, provide:

 - Tenant Name: this the name as it appears throughout the system

-- Seats: set the initial number of seat licenses that will be allocated to this tenancy for both Pro and Viewer licenses.
+- Total Pro Seats: set the initial number of seat licenses that will be allocated to this tenancy for Pro licenses.

 - Default Theme: set the default theme that will be used for this tenant.
 If not set, the system default theme will be used instead.

-- AI Server: set the default AI server that will be used to process Python, R and NLQ requests from tenant users.
+- Default DS/ML Server: set the default AI server that will be used to process Python, R and NLQ requests from tenant users.

 - User Defaults: set which user defaults definition will be used as the default "package" for all users within the tenancy.

 - Constrained Domain: set to constrained to limit the domain admin (for active directory environments) to only add and view users to the constrained domain and not be able to view all users in the active directory, or other users from other constrained domains (see explanation below)